rlucente-se-jboss/bootc-pxe-server/README.md

 RHEL.
 The specific steps I took were first to edit the default virtual network.

+First, stop the default network.

+    sudo virsh net-destroy default

+Edit the default network configuration.

     sudo virsh net-edit default

-Then delete the following stanza and save the file.
+Then delete the `<dhcp ... />` stanza and save the file.
+On my installation, I removed the following lines.

     <dhcp>
       <range start='192.168.122.2' end='192.168.122.254'/>
     </dhcp>

-Next, stop and restart the virtual network for the changes to take effect.
+Next, restart the virtual network for the changes to take effect.

-    sudo virsh net-destroy default
     sudo virsh net-start default

 Finally, check that the virtual network is running.